google-marketing-solutions/gps-sgtm-pantheon/sgtm/apollo/README.md

 So our solutions improve or enhance the current standard of workflow, if you look at the third step, we have two options.

-The first option is gPS-Apollo solution, [gPS-Apollo solution](https://github.com/JunghanYoon/gps-apollo). which you're reading now.
+The first option is gPS-Apollo solution, which you're reading now.

 It is using a spreadsheet to pass the conversion value, think of the spreadsheet as a lookup table based on the user’s input in the form.
 We are able to pass the conversion value using the server side GTM.

-The second option is [gPS-Phoebe solution](https://github.com/google-marketing-solutions/gps-phoebe). instead of using a spreadsheet.
+The second option is [gPS-Phoebe solution](https://github.com/google-marketing-solutions/gps-phoebe) instead of using a spreadsheet.
 We will be using Google Cloud’s Vertex AI to be able to predict the conversion value and pass it through server side GTM.